ONLINE HELP

 The value of the bar code can be displayed in an edit control.

-Remark: A Bar Code control can also be used in the window editor.
+Note: You can also use a Bar Code control in the window editor.

-Example used to read a bar code with a specific device connected to the serial port COM1:
+Example to read a bar code with a specific device connected to the COM1 serial port:

 // Declare the variables